harshaa1231/PrescriptionAnalyzer/README.md

-# PrescriptionAnalyzer
+# Enhancing Medical Treatment: Predictive Accuracy of Medication for Diseases Using Machine Learning Models
-"Unlock insights from medical prescriptions with our data mining toolkit.
+"Unlock insights from medical prescriptions with Machine Learning toolkit.
 Optimize medication management and enhance patient care with powerful analytics."